elshamamokoena/elshamamokoena/README.md

 Hello!
 My name is Elshama Mokoena,

 I am from the University of Johannesburg pursuing Bsc Computer Science & Informatics.
-I have an interest in frontend technologies and web technologies in general.
+I have a huge interest in web technologies and cloud application development.

 I am currently a Tiso Foundation Brand Ambassador.